benhenshaw/rhythm/doc/final.md

 As mentioned earlier in this document, there are many tools available for the creation of video games on many platforms.
 Some of these tools, such as Unity and Unreal are attempting to provide a vast amount of functionality in an attempt to be general purpose and provide a useful foundation for any video game.
 Others, such as LÖVE and Cocos2D are attempting to support only games with 2D graphics.
 Each of these tools target certain platforms, some of which include video game consoles.
 This project has a narrower scope than all of the given examples, as it is designed around supporting a specific game.

-Many of these tools offer 3D graphics, support for many programming languages (some of which include an embedded interpreter or virtual machine for these languages), and impose limits on the use control of audio output.
+Many of these tools offer 3D graphics, support for many programming languages (some of which include an embedded interpreter or virtual machine), and impose limits on the control of audio output.
 These are all features that I did not want in this project, and their existence in the final binary of the game make it more complex with no gain.
 This was the initial inspiration for this project: to produce a piece of software that only includes necessary components.

 ### Why Does It Matter How Large the Code Base Is?
 A talk given recently by Casey Muratori\[15] illustrates this point very clearly.
 To summarise the points relevant to this project:

 **Every line of source code (or instruction in the binary) is a possible target for malicious attack.** Given that mistakes happen and things go unaccounted for, any line of code could provide a way for an attacker to perform malicious actions on a user's computer.
 Removing that code -- especially if it is not completely necessary ('cruft', as described by Muratori) -- will improve the security of the system as a whole.

 **There are millions of lines of code between a user process and the hardware.** Given the size of operating systems, drivers, and firmware in the modern world, this has become true.
 As expressed in the 2015 paper by S. Peter et al\[16] on Arrakis -- a modified Linux kernel, one can obtain very large performance gains by creating a shorter code path in the operating system that allows the hardware to perform the actions that user-space code wants to achieve with less overhead.
-The same hardware, and the same code in the programme, can achieve an almost 5x performance gain (in the example of HTTP transaction throughput) by lowering the overhead of the OS.
+The same hardware, and the same code in the program, can achieve an almost 5x performance gain (in the example of HTTP transaction throughput) by lowering the overhead of the OS.
 One might suggest that a trade-off was made; perhaps eschewing some security code, but I leave the reader with this quote from the paper itself:

 > We conclude that it is possible to provide the same kind of QoS enforcement in this case, rate-limiting in Arrakis, as in Linux.
 Thus, we are able to retain the protection and policing benefits of user-level application execution while providing improved network performance.